MatthewMueller/css/README.md

 ## Effects

-During analyze, this will parse CSS files for `@import` statements and `url(...)` links that are used to resolve dependencies.
+During **analyze**, this will parse CSS files for `@import` statements and `url(...)` links that are used to resolve dependencies.

-During build, each entry CSS file will be bundled into a single output file, all the CSS dependencies will be pruned from the build tree.
-Other linked assets, such as images and fonts, will be set as dependencies of each linked entry file. (so they will be handled during write)
+During **build**, each _entry_ CSS file will have all of it's dependencies bundled into a single file.
+Along the way, those dependencies will be _removed_ from the tree, leaving only the output files behind.
+The assets, however, will remain in the tree, with their link being moved to the entry files that use them.

-## Use-Cases

-This seeks to accomplish what build tools like Duo and Browserify do for front-end workflows.